Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 **Q5: How to adjust the volume?**

-**A5:** You can use Alsamixer to adjust the playback volume and capture sensitivity.
+**A5:** You can have 2 ways to adjust the playback volume and capture sensitivity.
+One is to use alsamixer as below and the other is amixer.

+Here is the **alsamixer's procedure**.

 - **Step 1.** Tap the following code to open Alsamixer: